fwinkelbauer/chunkyard/README.md

 - Run `./csake` to build the solution

-The `./csake` script runs the project `./build/Chunkyard.Build`, a CLI tool which can be used to build, test and release Chunkyard.
+The `./csake` script runs the project `./build/Chunkyard.Build`, a CLI tool which can be used to build, test and publish Chunkyard.
 You can type commands such as `./csake help` or `./csake build --help` to learn more.

 ## Publish